Self-Guided Campus Tour

 Falcon Family Weekend provides families of BGSU students the opportunity to enjoy the campus and engage in meaningful connections with their students through a wide variety of events.
 We’ve put together a self-guided tour for you, which is an opportunity to explore some of the exciting places on or near campus!

-Join us Saturday at the Doyt Perry Stadium at 6 p.m. for the BGSU
+Join us Saturday at the Doyt Perry Stadium at TBD.
+Take your family photos as you cheer on the Falcons!

 Bowen-Thompson Student Union